coopyey/personal-site/content/plants.md

 **Pot:** Hanging pot from store \
 I've always wanted one of these plants because I find them to just be the cutest things on the face of the planet and I've always, always, always wanteed one.
 I have it hanging in my office window where it gets moderate sun and a lot of indirect light.
 We'll see how it fares with the cats, and I'll move it if I have to.
 (So far the cats haven't seemed to view it as a toy, so that's a **huge** bonus.)

-## Sweet Pepper, Shishito
-**Latin Name:** *Capsicum annuum* \
-**Planted:** April 20, 2024 🌿 \
-**Sprouted:** April 26, 2024 \
-**Potted:** May 15, 2024 \
-**Pot:** 6" nursery pot \
-**Type:** Soil sow in a grow tray on heating pad \
-A Japanese variety of peppers that are typically sweeter and very mildly spicy.
-I have two cells that I am currently trying to sprout.
-They are doing very, very well and I am currently waiting for them to be strong enough to move to a large enough pot for them.

 ## Valerian
 **Latin Name:** *Valeriana officinalis* \
 **Type:** Perennial \
 **Potted:** January 2024 \
 **Pot:** 6" nursery pot \
 Valerian is a plant that I've seen without know what I was looking at, and I'm rather excited to grow it and see it flower.
 I'm sure that the variety I have is a white valerian, but gosh I'd love to have gotten a pink or red variety - maybe in the future!
 This is another one that has been growing a lot more slowly than I expected, but it's still chugging along and doing well despite my general nervousness.

-## Yarrow
-**Latin Name:** *Archillea millefolium* \
-**Type:** Perennial \
-**Potted:** January 2024 \
-**Pot:** 6" nursery pot \
-**This plant is toxic to cats, dogs, and horses, an can aggravate hayfever in some individuals.
-This plant can also easily become invasive,** so if you wish to grow it please check your state or country's department of agriculture to ensure they are not considereed a noxious weed or otherwise need quarantine.

-This plant is more slow-growing than the others I have potted, but it started doing *very* well once I switched to the plant shelves and swapped out my grow lights.
-I wonder if it wasn't quite getting enough light in the old setup because I had to adjust the light height based on the taller plants.
-The leaves on it are all very cute and I'm very happy with it thus far!